Auto Loan Calculator

 • Higher APR increases interest each month and usually raises total cost.

 • Small APR differences can matter a lot on longer loan terms.
+For example, a 1% difference on a $30,000 loan over 72 months can amount to over $1,000 in extra interest.

 Loan term

-• Longer terms usually reduce monthly payment.
+• Longer terms usually reduce monthly payment, making the vehicle more affordable on a month-to-month basis.

 Down payment and trade-in value

 • A lower financed amount usually reduces both payment and total interest.
+A down payment of at least 20% is often recommended to avoid negative equity.

 Sales tax and local rules